rackerlabs/support-how-to/content/cloud-sites/migrate-a-mysql-51-database-to-mariadb-10-on-cloud-sites.md

 ### Migrate your database from MySQL to MariaDB

-#### Step 1: Create your MariaDB database in the Cloud Sites control panel
+#### Phase 1: Create your MariaDB database in the Cloud Sites control panel

 1. Log in to the Cloud Sites Control Panel.